 The fault can be identified using the diagnostic information.
 The short text helps you by providing information about the fault.
 In addition, the corresponding symbol for the diagnostic behavior is displayed in front of the diagnostic information on the local display.

 Operating elements

-Key Meaning Plus key In a menu, submenu E Opens the message about remedy information.
-Enter key In a menu, submenu (E) In a menu, submenu Opens the operating menu.
+Key Meaning (+) Plus key In a menu, submenu Opens the message about remedy information.
+E Enter key In a menu, submenu Opens the operating menu.